DenZet18/football-talent-compression/README.md

 - **Goalkeepers (GK):**
   Goalkeepers show the most pronounced floor stabilization of all positions.
 Although elite shot-stopping seasons still emerge, the positional floor remains consistently close to the league average, indicating a narrowing gap between starting-level goalkeepers.
 Advances in goalkeeper coaching and recruitment likely contribute to this trend.

+### Quantitative Summary (EPL 2015–2024)

+Across all positions, the average performance of lower-quartile regular players remained within approximately one standard deviation of the positional mean (mean floor ranging from −0.65 to −0.81).
+This indicates a consistently high baseline level of competence across the league.

+Ceiling dominance varied substantially by position.
+Midfielders exhibited the highest average ceiling (mean z = 5.41), while defenders and goalkeepers showed much smaller and more stable ceilings.
+Trend analysis suggests that midfield talent experienced the clearest compression over time, driven by a decline in extreme elite dominance alongside a stable floor.
+In contrast, attacking ceilings remained volatile but did not show sustained growth or collapse, while defensive and goalkeeping roles displayed the narrowest and most stable performance distributions.

+Together, these results support the interpretation that modern Premier League talent compression is primarily driven by rising and stabilized floors, with position-dependent changes in elite dominance rather than a universal decline in top-end quality.

 ## Conclusion

 Across all positions, the Premier League shows strong evidence of talent distribution compression over the 2015–16 to 2023–24 period.
 While exceptional individual seasons continue to occur, elite dominance has become more volatile rather than structurally persistent.
 At the same time, the baseline level of performance among regular players has risen or stabilized across every position group.